rockgard3n/CreepyEyes/README.md

 To update and play around with the code feel free to clone the repository!

 ## Potential improvements
-I hope to never run this program again, its spooky.
+I hope to never run this again, its spooky.

 ## License info
 Contents of this repo are licensed MIT.
 See license for further info.